garysweaver/irie/README.md

 ```

 The second argument sent to the lambda is the request parameter value converted by the `convert_param_value(param_name, param_value)` method which may be customized.
 See elsewhere in this document for more information about the behavior of this method.

+The return value of the lambda becomes the new query, so you could really change the behavior of the query depending on the request parameter provided.

 ##### Customizing Request Parameter Value Conversion